- 1 Visual Field Test

-Visual field testing is most commonly used to identify signs of glaucoma harm to the optic nerve.
-Moreover, visual field tests are useful for disclosure of primary or peripheral retinal diseases of the retina, eyelid conditions like drooping, optic nerve damage and disease, and occipital cortex.
+The visual field test is most commonly used to identify signs of glaucoma that harm the optic nerve.
+Moreover, a visual field test is useful for the disclosure of primary or peripheral retinal diseases of the retina, eyelid conditions like drooping, optic nerve damage, and occipital cortex.

-- The major use of visual eye testing is screening for glaucoma.
+- Used for visual eye testing in a screening of glaucoma.
 Peripheral vision loss is usually an initial and detailed sign of glaucoma.
-Visual field tests help make the analysis of glaucoma and repeat testing is applied to observe treatment.

-- Screening and measuring for lid droop i.e ptosis.
+- Used for screening and measuring for eyelid droop i.e ptosis.

-- Testing for toxicity from some medicines like, screening for toxicity from hydroxychloroquine which can harm the central retina.
+- Testing toxicity from some medicines like screening the toxicity from hydroxychloroquine that can harm the central retina.

-- Identifying conditions that change the visual pathways from the optic nerves to the occipital lobe of the brain, involving tumours, inflammatory disease, increased intracranial pressure, eye injury etc.
+- Identifying conditions that can change the visual pathways from the optic nerves to the occipital lobe of the brain, involving tumors, inflammatory disease, increased intracranial pressure, eye injury, etc.

-- Examination for malingering behaviour or mental disorders.
+- Examination for malingering behavior or mental disorders.

 There are a variety of techniques to estimate the visual fields.
-Visual field testing is done one eye at a time, with the different eye fully covered to avoid errors.
-In all testing, the patient must look straight ahead at every time to correctly map the peripheral visual field.
-Most common visual field testing methods also continuously observe fixation or the capacity of the patient to keep a constant straight-ahead gaze.
+The visual field test is performed in one eye at a time, with another eye fully covered to avoid errors.
+In testing, the patient must look straight ahead at every time to correctly map the peripheral visual field.
+The most common visual field testing methods are used to observe fixation or the capacity of the patient to keep a constant straight-ahead gaze.

 Types of Visual Field Tests

-A variety of sensitive tests for estimating visual field loss exist, including:
+A variety of sensitive tests for estimating visual field test loss exist, including:

 Different forms of automated perimetry tests contain your answers to the presence of objects in different areas of your field of seeing.
 While your head is retained still, normally with a forehead and chin stay inside a big bowl-like instrument.
 You look at a source of light straight ahead and tiny lights of different forces are flashed from random spots in your visual field.

 This test includes electrical activity produced by the photoreceptor cells in the retina.
-When the eye is stimulated by a specific strobe light or a reversing checkerboard design of light.
-The measurement is seized by an electrode located on the cornea, and a graphic record named an electroretinogram is formed.
+The eye is stimulated by a specific strobe light or a reversing checkerboard design of light.
+The measurement is seized by an electrode located on the cornea, and a graphic recorder named an electroretinogram is formed.
 Electroretinography helps diagnose many hereditary and acquired disorders of the retina.

 The doctor directs the patient to see straight ahead.
 The doctor will give stationary or moving targets in the patient’s peripheral visual fields.
-While keeping a straight-ahead gaze, the patient let the doctor understand when he/she can view the target in the peripheral vision.
-The target may be a little disc on a stick, but usually, the target is the doctor’s hand holding up 1 or 2 fingers.
+While keeping a straight-ahead gaze, the patient lets the doctor understand when he/she can view the target of the peripheral vision.
+The target may be a little disc on a stick but usually, the target is the doctor’s hand holding up 1 or 2 fingers.

 This test uses different intensities of a flickering image to examine the visual field.
 It is especially helpful in identifying early glaucoma field loss.
-Frequency doubling is based on an optical image produced with upright bars of varying colours normally black and white resembling on a screen.
+Frequency doubling is based on an optical image produced with upright bars of varying colors normally black and white resembling a screen.

 - Amsler grid and Confrontation visual field take a few minutes to be treated.